passthejoe/yamaha-fg403s/README.md

 I changed the strings again about a month ago.
 The low E string was sounding kind of dead.
 This time I went for Ernie Ball Earthwood Medium-Light (.012) 80/20 Bronze strings.
 I've been going "lighter" on all my guitars (Classical, solidbody, archtop) and wanted to do the same with the flattop.

 The new strings sound great.
 Very piano-like in their attack.
 The low E is much better.
 I think there's something about the guitar's build that "constricts" the sound of the low E string.
 It's not quite a wolf-tone situation, but I get the feeling that the bracing is keeping the string and the notes on the first five frets from vibrating the top too much.
+I don't have a lot of experience with flattops, and I'll have to play a bunch and see how the low E string responds on them.

+Still, the Yamaha's new, lighter strings do sound better, including the low E, and they still have that pianistic edge after a month.
+I'm very enamored with the sound and have been playing it quite a bit.

+I didn't have to crank the truss rod at all.

+When I "push" the guitar, folk-strumming style, there's no problem with the low E, and the guitar is crazy loud.
+You don't hear any issues when wailing on the strings.

+Most of my playing these days is jazz tunes and practicing from method books like William Leavitt's "Modern Method for Guitar" and Ted Greene's "Single Note Soloing," and I'm using a much lighter touch.
+Another way to say this is that I'm playing the guitar quietly, not digging it.
+That's when you can hear and feel the low E string being constricted, but maybe that's the guitar's way of keeping the low E from overpowering the other strings.
+It is a very even sounding guitar across the strings, so maybe that's the idea behind how the guitar is braced and voiced.

+Intonation across the fretboard is excellent, and the guitar plays and stays in tune.
+The woods are very nice and perfectly finished.
+Aside from the solid spruce top, the back, sides and neck are made from [nato](https://en.wikipedia.org/wiki/Nato_wood), a dense wood that looks similar to mahogany.

+The bridge saddle and nut are good quality plastic, the compensation in the saddle is very likely a large part of why the intonation is so good.

+The tuning machines work well.
+They are better than I'd expect from a $200 guitar.

+The body finish is glossy, but the neck has a matte finish, which is perfect for sliding the left hand across the fretboard without sticking.
+The fingerboard is rosewood, which is a nice feature for a guitar in this price range.
+Frets are finished *pretty* well.
+Nothing to complain about, but a pro could smooth the edges near the ends.
+Still it's not bad for the fingers or hands.

+When I'm playing single notes, especially with the .012 80/20 bronze strings, the pianistic/bell-like sound is archtop-ish enough to keep me playing the Yamaha.
+When I play a jazz chord, it still sounds like a flattop and not an acoustic (or electric) archtop, and that is to be expected.

+But those notes sound pretty good — credit the solid spruce top and 80/20 strings — and I have a really nice, still-cheap guitar to practice on.
+I had no idea it was 17 years old.
+You could put it on the wall at Guitar Center and nobody would know it didn't come right out of the box.

+Is it "opening up"?
+I don't know.
+Maybe.
+I'll get back to you.